isomerpages/moe-tampinespri/_our-community/School Advisory Committee (SAC).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/sac_2025_1.jpg">
 </div>
 <p></p>
-<p>The school works collaboratively with the SAC to enrich school programmes.
+<p style="text-align: justify;">The school works collaboratively with the SAC to enrich school programmes.
 The school taps the expertise and networks of SAC members to provide learning opportunities for staff and pupils and to contribute towards pupil welfare.
 Updates on school events, programmes and achievements are provided to SAC